goonzoid/vim-reprocessed/README.md

 (http://wiki.processing.org/w/Command_Line) for more information.

-__WARNING:__ If you have a directory inside your sketch directory called "bin" then it will be destroyed when you run your sketch using this method, unless you have explicitly configured reprocessed to use a different path using `processing_output_dir`.
-If for some reason you need to specify the output directory for `processing-java` to some path other than "bin", then you can do so with the following line in your .vimrc:
+__WARNING:__ If you have a directory inside your sketch directory called "bin" then it will be destroyed when you run your sketch using this method unless you have explicitly configured reprocessed to use a different path.
+If you want to specify the output directory for `processing-java` to some path other than "bin", then you can do so with one the following lines in your .vimrc:

+    let processing_output_dir="path/relative/to/sketch"

-    let processing_output_dir="output_directory"
+    let processing_output_dir="/absolute/path"

+Paths without a leading `/` will be set relative to your sketch directory, in contrast to paths that start wtih a `/` which will be read as absolute paths.

-The path you set is relative to the current sketch directory.
-Note that reprocessed will run `processing-java` with the `--force` option, and so this directory will get nuked every time you run your sketch. __You have been warned!__
+__WARNING:__ reprocessed will run `processing-java` with the `--force` option, so this directory will get nuked every time you run your sketch.
+Do not set this path to a directory which contains files you care about. __You have been warned!__

 One other requirement is that your directory structure follow the pattern that Processing expects: your sketch file should have the same name as the directory